kuanjuliu/clinical_trials_ai/README.md

 Finally, [dbt](http://getdbt.com) is engaged to transform the inclusion/exclusion criteria into the same DuckDB database.

-The resulting table is also exported to a csv, and made available locally (outside the Docker container).
+The resulting table is also exported to a csv, and can be made available locally outside the Docker container (see instructions below).

+That table is then used for OpenAI to evaluate participant eligibility for trials.

 ### Installation